ryanbyrne30/home_lab/infrastructure/tools/kubernetes/rancher/setup/README.md

 ## Access Rancher

-If all went well you should be able to access Rancher using the DNS name you configured on your load balancer (`rancher.homelab`).
+If all went well you should be able to access Rancher using the DNS name you configured on your load balancer (`rancher.homelab.local`).

 Login with the bootstrapped password or run this to get the password